Is Samsung SmartThings home automation life changing?

 Yes but only via IFTTT as the two systems are separate ecosystems.
 You might like to read our comparison of Lightwave vs Samsung SmartThings to learn about the differences between the two smart home systems.

-The entire Samsung SmartThings home automation system was designed around using IFTTT (read our introduction to IFTTT for home automation), which is fantastic for interfacing with older Z-Wave devices and other home automation system such as Lightwave.
+The entire Samsung SmartThings home automation system is ideal for using with IFTTT, which is fantastic for interfacing with older Z-Wave devices and other home automation system such as Lightwave.

 As a partner brand, Sonos smart speakers works out of the box with Samsung SmartThings as does Bose Audio devices.